Load the package

 Index calculation for item batteries

-Reliability and number of items are calculated with psych::alpha() and stored as column attribute named “psych.alpha”.
-The reliability values are printed by report_metrics()`.
+Cronbach’s Alpha and the number of items are calculated with psych::alpha() and stored as column attribute named “psych.alpha”.
+The reliability values are printed by report_metrics().

 Add a single index